Bronchology · Stent

 • Amyloidosis

-• Excessive dynamic compression of the airway
+• Excessive dynamic airway collapse

-• Invasion of main bronchi by oesophageal carcinoma
+• Main bronchi invasion by esophageal carcinoma

-• After endoscopic resection of bronchial metastases
+• Following endoscopic resection of bronchial metastases

 Available dimensions